robin-debry/Moonshot_Project/documentation/PRD.md

 ## Overview

-Today, not all images are optimised for screen readers because they depend on the creation of the site.
-So I decided to improve their functionality by giving priority to reading the text in the images.
+Nowadays, screen readers may not provide optimal accessibility for all images, as they are reliant on the website's structure.
+Therefore, my solution is to enhance their capabilities by prioritising the reading of image text.

 ## Opportunity statement